How are active and passive constructions different?

 – Highlight the basic active and passive constructions

 Whether you’re using English for general purposes or specific purposes, it’s highly likely that you’ll quickly encounter the terms ‘active’ and ‘passive’ – particularly when improving your knowledge of academic essays and presentations.
 Generally speaking, the active and passive voice are syntactic operations in which the doer and receiver of the action of the verb are moved within the clause.
 Recognising the active from the passive is relatively uncomplicated, and students often find it quite straightforward to form the passive voice too.
-However, where this subject becomes confusing (and warrants its own short course) is in knowing exactly when to use passive constructions in speech and writing – particularly in academic contexts.
+However, where this subject becomes confusing (and warrants its own short reader) is in knowing exactly when to use passive constructions in speech and writing – particularly in academic contexts.

 Why are thematic relations important?